pontem-network/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 **Find it in your stake pool information output**

-You can see when the next epoch starts in the output of the command `aptos node get-stake-pool`.
+You can see when the next epoch starts in the output of the command `pont node get-stake-pool`.
 See [Checking your stake pool information](/nodes/validator-node/operator/staking-pool-operations/#checking-your-stake-pool-information).

-Finally, you can use Aptos Explorer and an online epoch converter to find out when the next epoch starts.
+Finally, you can use Pont Explorer and an online epoch converter to find out when the next epoch starts.
 See below:

-**You can use the Aptos Explorer and epoch converter**
+**You can use the Pont Explorer and epoch converter**

-1. Go to account `0x1` page on the Aptos Explorer by [clicking here](https://explorer.aptoslabs.com/account/0x1).
+1. Go to account `0x1` page on the Pont Explorer by [clicking here](https://explorer.pontlabs.com/account/0x1).
 Make sure the correct network (mainnet or testnet or devnet) is selected at the top right.
 2. Switch to **RESOURCES** tab.
 3. Using the browser search (Ctrl-f, do not use the **Search transactions** field), search for `last_reconfiguration_time`.
 You will find the last epoch transition timestamp in microseconds.
 The text display looks like this:
   ```json